Cooperation on Culture as a multidimensional tool for development

 Culture is recognized for its important contribution to individual and social transformation.

 Culture has a key role to broaden the scope of social, economic and environmental policies (SEGIB, 2021a, p.
 128).
-Although no specific Sustainable Development Goal (SDG) is dedicated to Culture, the 2030 Agenda does include an explicit reference in SDG 11 (Sustainable cities and communities) and a cross-cutting recognition to it as a means to “leave no one behind”.
+Although no specific Sustainable Development Goal (SDG) is dedicated to culture, the 2030 Agenda makes an explicit recognition in SDG 11 (Sustainable cities and communities) and a reference to its cross-cutting capacity as a means to “leave no one behind”.

-Graph 1 shows the evolution of the initiatives that were specifically related to Culture, by cooperation modality and their share overall Ibero-American cooperation.
-The graph confirms the clear prevalence of Bilateral SSC over Triangular and Regional initiatives over time.
-It also shows a steady growth in cooperation to strengthen Culture: specifically, from 2007 to 2022, this sector’s participation almost doubled from 4.5% to 8.5%.
-This trend has remained constant throughout the entire period, with the exception of the biennium of the COVID-19 pandemic.
+In terms of its evolution over time, the first graph shows the initiatives that were associated with culture, by cooperation modality, and their share in the total number of exchanges in the analyzed period.
+The graph confirms the clear prevalence of Bilateral SSC over the Triangular and Regional modalities.
+It also shows a steady growth in cooperation to strengthen this sector: specifically, its participation increased from 4% in 2007 to almost 8% in 2023.
+This trend has remained constant throughout the entire period, with the exception of the most severe years of the COVID-19 pandemic (2020-2021).

 In units and percentage.